Charly2312/ip/docs/README.md

 ```

 Aples is a chatbot built to help manage your tasks!
 There will be 3 types of task: Todo, Event, Deadline.
-The are several functions to this chatbot: 'add', 'delete', 'mark', 'unmark', 'list' and 'find'
+The are several functions to this chatbot: 'add', 'delete', 'mark', 'unmark', 'list' and 'find'.
+Have fun using it!

 ## Adding a Todo task